 In 2012, Jon Harms, technical director for the Forum Shops, launched an initiative to upgrade the ceiling lighting to a system that could surpass the original quality of light, increase light intensity and energy efficiency, and expand the range of lighting effects available.
 Senior project manager Jim Holladay at Production Resource Group (PRG) specified ColorReach Powercore premium long-throw floodlights and ColorBlast Powercore high-performance wash lights for this application.
 With their superior light output and quality, dynamic display capabilities, and energy efficiency, these intelligent full-color LED fixtures easily met the project's ambitious design specifications.

 The mall's floor plan consists of a central plaza and three halls of stores extending from it like spokes.
 Each area features the mall's signature barrel-vaulted sky ceiling.
-To light the hall ceilings, an installation team mounted ColorReach Powercore fixtures on strut stands spaced approximately 12 ft (3.7 m) apart on top of the store façades, angling them to uplight the sky finish with an even wash of color.
+To light the hall ceilings, an installation team mounted ColorReach Powercore fixtures on strut stands spaced approximately 3.7 m (12 ft) apart on top of the store façades, angling them to uplight the sky finish with an even wash of color.
 ColorBlast Powercore luminaires mounted at the corners of each hall provide additional wash lighting.

-The central plaza's domed ceiling is lit by ColorReach Powercore fixtures installed both on store fašades and on the Fountain of the Gods in the plaza's center.
-In total, 215 ColorReach Powercore fixtures and 46 ColorBlast Powercore luminaires were installed.
+The central plaza's domed ceiling is lit by ColorReach Powercore luminaires installed both on store façades and on the Fountain of the Gods in the plaza's center.
+In total, 215 ColorReach Powercore luminaires and 46 ColorBlast Powercore luminaires were installed.